 I like writing my top three goals on sticky notes and putting them on my computer as a reminder.

-Step 5: Ask for Help
+Step 5: Ask for help from other speech therapists.

 If you’re struggling with any of the steps, reach out to other SLPs!
 You never know what you’ll find!